tytydraco/yessleep/out/Where_My_Writing_Ideas_Come_From.md

 “It was a pretty simple question, W.D..
 I mean in any duo there’s a Simon and a Garfunkel, right?
 I wonder which one you were…”

 “See!
-You’re sabotaging my efforts,” Erwin said.
+You’re sabotaging my efforts,” W.D. said.
 “How can I get into a creative groove when you’re here heckling and debating me?
 After all, confidence is half the battle in this game.”

 *The night was chunky with moonlight.*